NickButcher1/advent-of-code-2023/README.md

-Advent of Code 2023 in Rust.
+Advent of Code in Rust.

-- `cargo run -- <day>` to run a single day.
+- `cargo run -- --year 2023 --day 25` to run a single day.
-- `cargo run -- 0` to run all days.
+- `cargo run -- --year 2023 --day 25 -- sample` to run use the sample input.
-- Add any extra parameter to run in sample mode.
+- `cargo run -- --year 2023` to run all days.

 There is one solver per day, in `solver<day>.rs`.